jina-ai/jina/docs/concepts/orchestration/flow-placeholder.md

 #### Define conditions

 To add a condition to an Executor, pass it to the `when` parameter of {meth}`~jina.Flow.add` method of the Flow.
-This then defines *when* a document is processed by the Executor:
+This then defines *when* a Document is processed by the Executor:

 You can use the [DocArray query language](https://docarray.jina.ai/fundamentals/documentarray/find/#query-by-conditions) to specify a filter condition for each Executor.